DougBurke/chandraobs/notes/display.md

          /search/instrument/ breaks down the different
              detector plus instrument views

+ - when viewing a proposal, can use the jointwith field to determine whether this is an "outside" proposal - e.g.
+   /proposal/15700897 is a HST proposal which asked for joint Chandra time.

+   Done: the text on the obsid view is now slightly different if Chandra was not the primary source of the observation, and there's improve links to the mission views.

 ## Rejected

  - The /search/dtype/ view could be switched to a Sankey